I mean, really … if Saturday didn’t exist, Friday would be the best day of the week, bar none.

 - Concerned about the potential negative implications that “Black Friday” would have on commerce, a public relations executive named Abe Rosen led a marketing push in the 1960s to change the term to “Big Friday.”
 Although the media cooperated, the campaign ultimately failed.

 - Of course, Abe was badly mistaken.
-According to CNN Money, last year more than 139 million shoppers looking for Black Friday bargains spent $59.1 billion.
-Imagine how much more it would have been if the day was called “Big Friday.”
+More than 151 million shoppers went looking for Black Friday bargains in 2015.
+Imagine how many more shoppers would have hit the stores if the day was called “Big Friday.”

 - Black Friday is a very special day for Apple; it’s typically the only day of the year they discount their products.